The Goldman Sachs Group Analysts Give Covestro AG (1COV.F) (ETR:1COV) a €65.00 Price Target

-The Goldman Sachs Group set a €65.00 ($76.47) price target on Covestro AG (1COV.F) (ETR:1COV) in a report published on Tuesday, Borsen Zeitung reports.
+The Goldman Sachs Group set a €65.00 ($76.47) target price on Covestro AG (1COV.F) (ETR:1COV) in a research report released on Monday morning, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 Covestro AG develops, produces, and markets polymer materials for various industries worldwide.
 The company operates in three segments: Polyurethanes; Polycarbonates; and Coatings, Adhesives, Specialties.
 The Polyurethanes segment offers precursors, such as flexible polyurethane foam primarily used in the furniture and automotive industries; and rigid foam used as an insulating material in the construction industry and in refrigeration chains.